LaurenAMolloy/let-it-go-or-lose/README.md

-# Let It Go Or Lose - A mash up of guess the word game from the Scrimba React Course
+# Let It Go Or Lose - A fun "Frozen" themed game based on the classic guess the word!

 ## Table of contents